remarkjs/remark-lint/doc/create-a-custom-rule.md

        // This is an extremely simplified example of how to structure
        // the logic to check whether a node violates your rule.
        // You have complete freedom over how to visit/inspect the tree,
-       //and on how to implement the validation logic for your node. const isValid = isValidNode(node);
+       // and on how to implement the validation logic for your node. const isValid = isValidNode(node)
       if (!isValid) {
         // Remember to provide the node as second argument to the message,
         // in order to obtain the position and column where the violation occurred.